Portfolio Program in Nonprofit Studies

 - Complete 4 courses (12 credit hours) from the list of approved courses, including:

-- One course must be with an RGK Center faculty member (Ostrower, Rehnborg or Sosa)
+- One course must be with an RGK Center faculty member (Ostrower, Rehnborg, Springer or Gladish)

 - Three courses from the approved list of Nonprofit Portfolio program courses.
 Internships for which a student receives academic credit or a thesis project on a nonprofit topic may be eligible for up to 3 credit hours.